|

 Sha's home was a time of introspection: During the trek, he shed

-the weight of two civilizations and liberated himself to do and
+the weight of several civilizations and liberated himself to do and

 think whatever he wanted.
-This was a welcomed break from
+This was a welcomed respite from

 EL SHA